-Some Galvanic Isolators include a capacitor to increase the ability to conduct AC current, however I personally think this is a mistake as it does allow low level AC currents to flow and cause electrolytic type activity, such as creating corrosive Sodium Hypochlorite on exposed metal and under paint.
+Galvanic Isolators include a capacitor to increase the ability to conduct AC current, however this has a downside as it does allow low level AC currents to flow and cause electrolytic type activity, such as creating corrosive Sodium Hypochlorite on exposed metal and under paint.
 This activity can remove paint from the fitting and generate chlorine bubbles that damage surrounding antifouling paint.

 The diodes need enough capacity to pop a shore power circuit breaker if there is a short on your boat or if it is mis-wired and using the ground connection for neutral currents.
 This require a capacity of more than 100 amps.
 Galvanic isolator diodes are designed to carry this current for a very short time - long enough to blow the circuit breaker plus a safety margin - but they cannot carry it for very long without overheating.
 The Yandina Galvanic Isolator PLUS is rated for 50 amps AC continuous current and each isolator is individually tested to 135% of this rating per ABYC standards except that the Yandina Galvanic Isoloator PLUS doubles the isolation voltage specified for normal isolators.